mutatrum/xpub-watcher/README.md

 # XPUB Watcher

-This repository provides scripts to derive receive and change addresses from XPUBs and import them into a Bitcoin Core watch-only wallet.
+This repository provides a script to derive receive and change addresses from XPUBs and import them into a Bitcoin Core watch-only wallet.

 # What it does

-It periodically checks for new incoming transactions and imports new lookahead addresses on active chains.
-This script provides a simple way to verify incoming transactions on a full bitcoin node while at the same time leverage the security of hardware wallets.
+This script periodically checks for new incoming transactions and imports new lookahead addresses on active chains.
+It provides a simple way to verify incoming transactions on a full bitcoin node while at the same time leverage the security of a hardware wallet.

 # Requirements